 How to Season Your Cast Iron Pan

-Cast iron is the best pans for cooking. but it does take a little more attention to keep them serviceable.
-A well maintained and some not so well maintained cast iron skillets and pots will last many lifetimes.
-The number one thing to keeping your cast iron cooking great meals is by learning how to season cast iron for cooking.
+Cast iron is the best pan for cooking. but it does take a little more attention to keep them serviceable.
+A well-maintained and some not so well maintained cast iron skillets and pots will last many lifetimes.
+The number one thing to keep your cast iron cooking great meals is by learning how to season cast iron for cooking.

 There is a lot of information on how to season cast iron.
 This option is the way I have always seasoned my cast iron and the way my grandmother taught me to do it.
 This seasoning process will vary depending on the shape that your cast iron pans are in.
 This process is for cast iron that is in decent shape without too much rust or flaking.
 I will cover those topics later in the article just in case you are dealing with any roughcast iron that requires a few more steps to get your cast iron to a nice finished pan for cooking.
 Here are a few steps to seasoning cast iron.